samebchase/hash-set/README.md

 hash-set is an implementation of the hash-set data structure.
 It has constant time lookup, insertion and deletion.

+All tests are known to run successfully on SBCL, CCL, ABCL and CLISP.

 Basic usage:

 1. Assuming you use Quicklisp, clone this repo into your ```quicklisp/local-projects```.